Fighters for women, LGBT+ rights, climate make most-influential lists

-NEW YORK, April 18 (Thomson Reuters Foundation) - Feminists, fighters for LGBT+ rights and foes of climate change took the public spotlight on Thursday, named to annual lists honoring leadership and influence compiled by U.S. publications Time and Fortune.
+NEW YORK (Thomson Reuters Foundation) - Feminists, fighters for LGBT+ rights and foes of climate change took the public spotlight on Thursday, named to annual lists honoring leadership and influence compiled by U.S. publications Time and Fortune.

 Named to both lists were Sweden’s Greta Thunberg, a climate change student activist who inspired global protests, and U.S. venture capitalist Aileen Lee who helped launch the All Raise nonprofit to champion women in the tech industry.